lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * APP-IID: Application Interface Identifier.
 Second part of the IPv6 address to identify the application interface

-* DL: Down Link direction for compression, from SCHC C/D to Dev
+* Dw: Down Link direction for compression, from SCHC C/D to Dev

-* UP: Up Link direction for compression, from Dev to SCHC C/D
+* Up: Up Link direction for compression, from Dev to SCHC C/D

+* Bi: Bidirectional, it can be used in both senses

 # Static Context Header Compression